dustinpfister/blog_posts/_posts/js-array-length.md

 ## 5 - Array count, and ways of getting an actual element count

-Say you are dealing with an object that also has some named object keys, and a single index value that is way ahead of the others.
-As I have covered in the previous section the length property of an array in javaScript is often just the highest index value plus one, and in some cases it is not even that it is just a property of an object.
-However there are a number of ways to go about getting the actual count of elements in these situations.
+Say you are dealing with an object that also has some named object keys, and a single index value that is way ahead of the others which results in one or more empty element index positions.
+As I have covered in a previous section the length property of an array in javaScript is often just the highest index value plus one, however in some cases it is not even that it is just a property of an object actually.
+In other words it is possible to have an object with just a length property of say 5, but no numbered public keys, so in that case we are dealing with an array that has a length of 5, but a count of 0.
+This is true if we define the count of an array as the number of public numbered keys between and including, zero to one less the length of an array that are defined keys that contain a value that can even be the undefined value.
+The reason why is because a key can be define, but contain a value that is undefined actually.

+However there are a number of ways to go about getting the actual count of elements in an array, and the meaning of what a count is to begin with can change to mean a whole bunch of different things actually.
+So in this section I will be taking a stab at all the various kinds of way that one count define what a "count" if an array could be.

 ### 5.1 - Object.keys and Object.values